 - Accounts – ensure that all accounts get paid on time.
 Ensure all invoicing for the month is completed by the 4th day of the month.

 - Injury Management Role – ensure the effective management of all workers’ compensation claims.

 Add to the Job Description the procedures that are responsible for completion.
 It can be a straightforward path to ensuring all tasks get done.

 4. Identify the Authorities

-This can be a tricky area to find balance between providing autonomy for staff so they can efficiently and effectively get what they need to done whilst managing the organisations appetite for risk.
-I normally describe authorities as what a person in this role is allowed to do.
-An example might be person in an Estimating role may be able to send quotes up to $X without any other approval.
+It can be tricky to balance providing autonomy for staff, so they can efficiently and effectively get what they need to do whilst managing the organisation’s appetite for risk.
+I usually describe authorities as what a person in this role is allowed to do.
+An example is a person in an Estimating position who can send quotes up to $X without any other approval.

 5. Skills, Training and Experience

 Next, identify the skills, training and experience required to fulfil the role successfully.
 The first ones we specify are the bare minimums for the specific position.
 For example, they must have a white card or a driver’s licence.
 Next, determine the foundational skills/ experience.
 You can identify a training plan or target training where you are in a growing organisation and upskilling staff.